PrasannaNatarajan/academic-profile/content/project/Academic_Project_UnderGrad/index.md

 **Description**: An e-commerce website for selling and buying books.

-**Technology Stack**: HTML, CSS, jquery for front end.
+**Technology Stack**: HTML, CSS, AngularJS for front end.
 MySQL as our database.
 PHP for backend server.

 **Demo**: [link](https://bookbuy.hol.es/)